SynBioDex/libSBOLj/README.md

 ### libSBOLj command line

 libSBOLj comes with a command-line interface (CLI) that can be used to validate SBOL files.
-After you build the libSBOLj-0.7.0-SNAPSHOT.jar as described above, you can use it to validate files as follows:
+After you build the libSBOLj-0.7.0-SNAPSHOT.jar as described above, you can use it to validate files as follows after changing to the core\target subdirectory:

-    java -jar libSBOLj-0.7.0-SNAPSHOT.jar target/test-classes/test/data/BBa_I0462.xml
+    java -jar core-0.8.0-SNAPSHOT.jar test-classes\test\data\BBa_I0462.xml

 If validation is successful, the program will print the contents of the SBOL document.
 Use --quit option if you want to suppress this output.